Granny square crochet patterns are seen everywhere including; blankets, afghans, sweaters, cardigans, and accessories.

 The word ‘afghan’ was apparently first heard in English during the early 1700s.

 This was the name given to the Pashtuns of Eastern and Southern Afghanistan.

 They were well known for their extravagant textiles and carpets.

-But the granny square was thought to have come from a different place, as merchants would bring colourful rugs over to the USA from the UK via the Middle East.
+But the granny square was thought to have come from a different place, as merchants would bring colorful rugs over to the USA from the UK via the Middle East.

-By the early 1800s, colourful blankets with squares stitched together with many colours came to be known as granny square afghans.
+By the early 1800s, colorful blankets with squares stitched together with many colors came to be known as granny square afghans.